All Cities / Oregon / Portland

 Leonard “Chuck” Thompson, LC Thompson Construction Co.

-The 12 Percent Oregon State Surcharge
+The Oregon 12% State Surcharge

 Quick Reference · Portland Permit Requirements